 - Between events, allow yourself appropriate time to recover.
 Whether you play tennis, volleyball, or softball, you should always find time to rest in between events.
 If you are a multisport athlete, it is recommended to alternate sports, ensuring that no one sport is performed in consecutive periods of time.

 - Most importantly, listen to your body.
-If an area of your body starts to hurt during a workout, avoid the mentality of no pain, no gain and stop your workout.
-This mentality can lead to many problems such as soreness and injury.
-Painless clicking in the shoulders is not necessarily a cause for concern.
-However, it may very well be a sign from your body to allow yourself time to rest.
-And, if it becomes painful, see your local musculoskeletal or sports medicine specialist.
+If an area of your body starts to hurt during a workout or game, avoid the mentality of “no pain, no gain,” and stop.
+This mentality can lead to more serious injury.
+Particularly early in the season, build up slowly with regards to the amount of work to which you are subjecting your shoulders.
+Soreness that resolves quickly is likely ok but pain that persists may warrant a visit to your local musculoskeletal or sports medicine specialist.